madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 unifying `p(X,X)` with `p("a","b")`.

-Next we evaluate an atom into a list of substitutions by finding facts that fit the template provided by a body attom and capturing the assignments to its variables.
+Next we evaluate an atom into a list of substitutions by finding facts that fit the template provided by a body atom and capturing the assignments to its variables.
 Those assignments to variables are just the substitutions we are looking for.